mmBs/mmbs.github.io/_posts/2017-02-01-android-tools.md

     ![SequelPro](/images/2017/android_tools/sequel_pro.png)

    Unfortunately, there is only OSX / MacOS version available for now.
 Still, [MySQL Workbench](https://www.mysql.com/products/workbench/) might be considered as a free Windows alternative.

+   If you use PostgreSQL, you can use PSequel, which provides a clean and simple interface to perform common PostgreSQL tasks and it is free.

 6. [JD-GUI](http://jd.benow.ca/) **[FREE]** -- it is a standalone graphical utility that displays Java source codes of `.class` files.
 You can browse the reconstructed source code and for instance, access to methods and fields.
 I always use it when I decompile Android apps.